 Why don’t you try the pure Ant approach.
 Eclipse has excellent Ant integration, bring up View –> Ant, then drag build.xml into this view and you are all set to fire the Ant targets by double clicking on them.
 Trust me, you won’t miss so-called IDE app-server integration at all.
 And you will be able to see the log within eclipse.
 And you can hyperlink to stack traces.
 In fact if you start Tomcat in debug mode, you can hot-deploy Java class changes also.

-Pingback by How to shutdown HSQLDB from Ant « Incremental Operations — September 8, 2008 @ 12:01 pm
+11. Pingback: How to shutdown HSQLDB from Ant « Incremental Operations

 Thanks, a lot, though I was looking for stopping Jetty from command prompt, your post helped me find out the solution for command prompt code which I posted on: